JOwen-ster/GitHubDesktop/README.md

 In the top right, click new and then type the repository name you want, select “🔒Private”, then select “add a README file” and create.

-Finally, click “add file” near the top right then select “upload files”.
+Finally, click “add file” near the top right then select “upload files” and select the file(s) or folder(s) you want to be stored on GitHub.

+## Access Code From Any Device Using GitHub Desktop
+Open GitHub Desktop

+Click the first option that says “Open In (Whatever You Use To Edit Code)” and then code away!

+## Update Your Code on GitHub from GitHub Desktop